TMEP · Week 2

 Mistake #5 — Poor Audio Positioning

-You're in a 600-person ballroom with a wide stage.
-The back third of the room keeps reporting they can barely hear.
-The front row says it's too loud.
-The AV team is running point source speakers on sticks, left and right of stage.
-What do you ask for?
+600-person ballroom.
+Wide stage.
+Back third can barely hear, front row says it's too loud.
+Point source speakers on sticks left and right of stage.
+What do you request?

 What's your call?